 - All players must be ambulant athletes who have cerebral palsy or an acquired brain injury

 - London medal table:

 - 1 - Russia

 2 - Ukraine

 - The most successful Paralympic football 7-a-side nation has been the Netherlands, who won all three golds between 1988 and 1996.
 Great Britain’s best performance remains a solitary bronze in 1984.

 Players are allocated a number between five and eight depending on their degree of impairment, with class five for the highest level of impairment.
 Each side must maintain a line-up featuring players with varying levels of impairments, and each team of seven must include one athlete from class five or six.

-In Seven-a-side Football, athletes are given a classification of between 5 and 8.
+In football 7-a-side, athletes are given a classification of between 5 and 8.

 Class 5 footballers will have difficulty in dynamic movements such as turning, pivoting and stopping and will see exertion have the most effect on their functionality compared to other classes.
 In particular stride length, balance during throw-ins and foot extensions when passing the ball are affected by exertion.